 Room 101, Fal Building

-The project is part-funded by the European Social Fund receiving up to £500,000 as part of the 2014-2020 European Structural and Investment Funds Growth Programme in England.
+The project (officially titled the ESF Excellence in Health and Care Skills Group) is part-funded by the European Social Fund receiving up to £500,000 as part of the 2014-2020 European Structural and Investment Funds Growth Programme in England.
 The Department for Work and Pensions (and in London the intermediate body Greater London Authority) is the Managing Authority for the England European Social Find programme.
 Established by the European Union, the European Social Fund helps local areas stimulate their economic development by investing in projects which will support skills development, employment and job creation, social inclusion and local community regenerations.
 For more information visit https://www.gov.uk/european-growth-funding.